 What's THAT In My Dog's Poop?!

-Here are some things that you should keep an eye out for in your dog’s poop and what they might mean.
-Again, whether or not the presence of the things discussed below warrant a veterinary visit, and how soon, depends on a multitude of factors.
-Always use your best judgement, and when in doubt ... call your vet to ask their opinion.
+Here are some things you should watch for in your dog’s poop and what they might mean.
+Again, whether or not the presence of the things discussed below warrants a veterinary visit and how soon depends on a multitude of factors.
+Always use your best judgment, and call your vet to ask their opinion when in doubt.

 If you’re routinely seeing fur in your dog’s stools, assuming that it’s not fur from another critter they’ve eaten or another pet they’ve been grooming, it’s often an indication that your dog either has an itchy skin disorder (e.g., flea infestation, mites, environmental or food allergies) or that they’re bored or have a behavioral issue.

 Thick, slimy mucus in your dog’s poop is likely an indication of a problem like inflammation within your dog’s large intestine.

 Excessive fat in a dog’s poop will show up as a greasy, shiny stool.
 This often indicates that there’s too much fat in your dog’s diet or that they have a gallbladder, pancreas, or intestinal problem, or an overall problem with fat digestion or absorption.

 Creepy crawlies in your dog’s poop are an indication of an intestinal worm infection.

 Long, spaghetti-like worms are typically roundworms.
 Puppies get roundworms from their mom and their environment, while adult dogs tend to get them from eating infected soil or even licking soil and worm eggs off their paws.